- TRY FREE TRY FREE

 Step 4 Save your GIF file.

-Before you start converting, click the Save To button to select a destination folder for your GIF file.
-Lastly, click the Create Gif to begin making your GIF file.
+Before you start converting, click the File Location button to select a destination folder for your GIF file.
+Lastly, click the Create GIF to begin making your GIF file.
 That’s all!

 Without much talk, let me give you a quick run-through on how to add GIF to PowerPoint easily.
 Follow these steps: